 Before a presenting organization commits to showcasing this granted theater work, a presenting organization has the opportunity to scope out the work with their travel expenses defrayed by applying for a National Theater Project Presenter Travel Grant.
-This application process is by invite only, but NEFA welcomes you to contact them in order to begin this conversation.
+This application process is by invite only, but NEFA welcomes grant seekers to contact them in order to begin this conversation.

 The NEFA also provides additional theater support through grant programs that theater “shares” with dance and music.
-They are all presenter-focused, and built to encourage New England-based presenting organizations (based in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) the opportunity to successfully plan, execute, support, and showcase the work of theater, dance, and music artists from around the world.
+They are all presenter-focused and are built to encourage New England-based presenting organizations (based in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) the opportunity to successfully plan, execute, support, and showcase the work of theater, dance, and music artists from around the world.
 These groups must have 501(c)(3) status, or be a school or government entity, but need not “formally” be a theater or arts organization.

 These funding opportunities include:

-- Expeditions Touring Grants, which provide up to 50 percent of artist fees (maximum $10,000 per partner to cover the cost for multiple performances, residencies, and other contextual outreach activities, travel, accommodations, and per diem.
+Expeditions Touring Grants, which provide up to 50 percent of artist fees (maximum $10,000 per partner to cover the cost for multiple performances, residencies, and other contextual outreach activities, travel, accommodations, and per diem.

-- Expeditions Tour Planning Grants, which provide up to $5,000 for the planning of a tour, such as meetings between potential partners, artist showcases for presenters, workshops to build community interest, and artists' travel to visit presenters' communities.
+Expeditions Tour Planning Grants, which provide up to $5,000 for the planning of a tour, such as meetings between potential partners, artist showcases for presenters, workshops to build community interest, and artists' travel to visit presenters' communities.

-- New England States Touring Grants, which provide up to 50 percent of the artists' fees (typically ranging from $400 to $4,000) for a New England presenting organization to showcase the work of a performance art group that resides in another New England state.
+New England States Touring Grants, which provide up to 50 percent of the artists' fees (typically ranging from $400 to $4,000) for a New England presenting organization to showcase the work of a performance art group that resides in another New England state.

-- New England Presenter Travel Funds, which provide 50 percent of total expenses (generally ranging from $500 to $700) for presenting organizations to scout festivals, showcases, conferences, or other cultural events where they can see New England-generated artistic work that they may present in their own community.
+New England Presenter Travel Funds, which provide 50 percent of total expenses (generally ranging from $500 to $700) for presenting organizations to scout festivals, showcases, conferences, or other cultural events where they can see New England-generated artistic work that they may present in their own community.

 Even though these four categories have funds going to potential presenting organizations, NEFA still has qualifications for the artistic output they would be showcasing.
 NEFA has a group of pre-selected New England-based performing arts groups for its New England-specific grants.
-For its Expeditions grants, NEFA requires that performing arts product an organization wishes to present display a “high level of artistic quality, exploration, and creativity.”
+For its Expeditions grants, NEFA requires that performing arts productions an organization wishes to present display a “high level of artistic quality, exploration, and creativity.”